Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Abstract

 \section{Abstract}

 This paper shows that penalized backward stochastic differential equation (BSDE), which is often used to approximate and solve the corresponding reflected BSDE, admits both optimal stopping representation and optimal control representation.
 The new feature of the optimal stopping representation is that the player is allowed to stop at exogenous Poisson arrival times.
-The paper then applies the representation results to two classes of equations, namely multidimensional reflected BSDE and reflected BSDE with a constraint on the hedging part, and give stochastic control representations for their corresponding penalized equations.\\
+The convergence rate of the penalized BSDE then follows from the optimal stopping representation.
+The paper then applies to two classes of equations, namely multidimensional reflected BSDE and reflected BSDE with a constraint on the hedging part, and gives stochastic control representations for their corresponding penalized equations.